vrazdalovschi/documentation/docs/reusable/media/_index.md

 `}
 </CodeBlock>)}</>

-#### Ping events
+#### Media ping events

-Media ping events (not to be confused with page ping events) are events sent in a regular interval while media tracking is active.
+Media ping events (not to be confused with page ping events, see below) are events sent in a regular interval while media tracking is active.
 They inform about the current state of the media playback.

 By default, ping events are sent every 30 seconds.